Machtesh Ramon Ramon Crater

 The Makhtesh

-The Ramon Visitor Centre on the rim of the makhtesh (open daily; entry approximately 30 NIS for adults) has a good geological and ecological display explaining the formation and the species found there.
-The overlook from the visitor centre gives an immediate sense of the scale.
+The Ramon Visitor Centre on the rim (open daily; entry approximately 30 NIS for adults) has a solid geological and ecological display, and the overlook from it gives an immediate sense of the scale.
+Standing at the rim and looking down 500 metres at the rock layers below is one of those moments where Earth’s timeline becomes briefly comprehensible in a way that a museum cabinet cannot achieve.

-Mountain biking: the makhtesh has good single-track trails for mountain bikers; bike rental is available in Mitzpe Ramon.
+Mountain biking: the makhtesh has good single-track; bike rental is available in Mitzpe Ramon.

 Stargazing